Credential: Ontario College Graduate Certificate

 - design, implement, and communicate an applied research project that provides experience in dealing with the theoretical, conceptual, and operational aspects of the entire research process;

 - employ environmentally sustainable practices within the profession;

-- apply basic entrepreneurial strategies to identify and respond to new opportunities.
+- apply basic entrepreneurial strategies to solve problems, and to identify and respond to new opportunities;

-Admission decisions will be based on academic grades, resumé and letter of interest.
+Admission decisions will be based on academic grades.

 To graduate from this program, a student must attain a minimum of 60% or a letter grade of P (Pass) or S (Satisfactory) in each course in each semester.
 The passing weighted average for promotion through each semester and to graduate is 60%.